chri3i/Ruvaak-Readme/README.md

 ### In-Game MCM options

-Most of the important MCM options are automatically configured for you already.
-Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak the following MCMs to your liking:
+All of the MCM options are automatically configured for you already.
+Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak the MCMs to your liking:

-- Bow Charge Plus (activate it if you like it)
 - CGO (Leaning and Camera noise can be adjusted.
 I set them to 0.25)
 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)
 - Draw 2 (Goes hand in hand with the equipment styles you can set up in XPMSE MCM)